holyjak/static-jsfexpression-validator/README.md

 Note: Problems testing directly in -jsfXX: Faces init fails for it searches for libs under WEB-INF/lib or st. like that.

 Facelets parsing
-- teach the EL validator about method x value expressions in facelets wrt. tag and attribute name, ns
+- Check non-detected ELs in net.jakubholy.jeeutils.jsfelcheck.expressionfinder.impl.facelets.ValidateAllExpressionsInFaceletsTest
 - add Facelets local var declaring tags (ui:repeat, st. else?)
+- ???{isn't heuristics enoug now} teach the EL validator about method x value expressions in facelets wrt. tag and attribute name, ns
 - enable filtering of views to process at least as done for JSPs now
 - add support for declaring custom taglibs (File/InputStream? - what with taglibs in framework jars?)
 - see TODOs in NotifyingCompilationManager
-- move PageNodeListener to shared compiler/parser package

 - consider enabling in-container testing (- slower, + complete & correct env. setup, no need to search for m.beans)